How To Hard Reset the Apple AirPods [September 2020]

 Obviously, if there’s no light in the case and your AirPods are in it, it means that the case is completely depleted and needs a recharge.

-If you’re having issues with your AirPods, initiating a hard reset will often fix your problem(s).
+If you’re having issues with your AirPods, initiating a hard reset will often fix the problem.

 Resetting the AirPods can be a quick fix for many common issues.
 Most notably, resetting the AirPods is done to solve battery-related problems or inconsistent audio delivery, such as when only one of the AirPods is delivering sound.
 Resetting the AirPods may also solve connectivity issues.

 Here’s how to perform a quick reset: